drummachinefunk/kite_news/README.md

 # Deployment

 For iOS:
+- Increase the version and build numbers in `pubspec.yaml`
+- For iOS build:
-- Run `flutter build ipa`
+    - Run: `flutter build ipa`
     - Use Xcode or Transporter to upload to the App Store
+- For Android build:
+    - Run `flutter build appbundle`
+    - Upload the build to the Play Store

 # Known Limitations
 - No caching of web resources
 - No tablet optimized layout

 # Suggestions for Improvement
-- Add localization
 - Improve article reader layout
 - Optimize article reader rendering